ContextLab/davos/paper/paper.md

 installing and using additional software that can be cumbersome, resource-intensive, and confusing to navigate without prior familiarity.

-Instead, `davos` offers a mechanism for defining a set of required Python packages directly within the code that uses them.
-The first improvement this framework affords is the ability to create reproducible workflows that can be shared and run without the need for extra configuration files, software, and setup in order to do so.
-This can expedite collaboration between researchers and improve accessibility for less experienced users.
+Instead, `davos` defines a framework in which required packages are specified directly within the code that uses them, and installed automatically when they are needed.
+This approach to dependency management offers two notable advantages over alternative methods.
+First, it allows users to create reproducible workflows that can be shared and run without the need for extra configuration files, software, or setup steps.
+This serves to expedite collaboration between researchers and improve accessibility for less experienced users in common cases where a more abtruse tool like Docker is not necessary.

+The second benefit of using `davos` (either in lieu of or alongside a different environment management tool) is that `smuggle` statements and onion comments continue to ensure requirements are satisfied after they are initially installed.
-The second advantage to using `davos` is that it helps ensure dependencies *remain* present and stable over time.
-Most requirement specification schemes entail building a development environment in which a particular set of packages and versions are initially installed, but not constrained past that point.
-This can pose unexpected challenges for researchers working on data analyses within such a preconfigured environment, as well as anyone with whom their code and environment may eventually be shared: it is easy to inadvertently alter the development environment after its initial creation.
-For example, deciding to perform additional analyses or extend existing ones may require installing additional packages after the environment has been built to specification.
-This can trigger easy-to-miss updates to packages used in earlier analyses that can go unnoticed and potentially affect their behavior. `davos` provides a safeguard against this situation by continuing to enforce pinned package versions each time a `smuggle` statement is run, ensuring that any accidental changes to the environment are caught and will not affect reproducibility.
+Typical dependency specification schemes allow a user to configure a Python environment with particular packages and package versions installed upfront, but do not constrain or monitor them in any way beyond that point.
+This can lead to potential problems for researchers using such preconfigured environments for longer-term tasks (e.g., data analyzing data a study), as they are easy to inadvertently alter in subtle but significant ways.
+For example, deciding to perform additional analyses or redesign a figure may require installing additional packages after the environment has been built to specification.
+This can trigger easy-to-miss updates to software used in earlier analyses that, if overlooked, could potentially affect their behavior. `davos` provides a safeguard against this situation by enforcing pinned package versions every time a `smuggle` statement is executed, ensuring that any accidental changes to the environment are caught and will not affect reproducibility.

 # Origin of the Name